gonodono/glancet/README.md

 }
 ```

-You can see that the state object is created with a standard `remember*State`
+The state object is created with a standard `remember*State` function, one
-function, one available for each type of `AdapterView` (not counting overloads):
+available for each type of `AdapterView` (not counting overloads):

 - `rememberListViewState`
 - `rememberGridViewState`